Warbo/chriswarbo-net/projects/nixos/useful_hacks.md

 UNWRAP=1 ./eval 'toFile (sanitiseName "a/b/c/d") "foo"'
 ```

+Of course, we could just hard-code a particular name when we're generating a
+derivation (like `"merged"` above), but that makes it harder to see what's going
+on during the build process (e.g. if we see 20 different builds called `merged`,
+it's hard to tell what's succeeded and what's left to go).

 ### Adding Extra Dependencies ###

+Sometimes we might have a Nix package which builds, but we don't want it to; for
+example if we want to check a bunch of tests and abort if they fail.
+Nix
-Nix packages tend to run their tests in an attribute called `testPhase`, which
+packages tend to run their tests in an attribute called `testPhase`, which is
-is fine when we're defining packages from scratch, but can be awkward if we're
+fine when we're defining packages from scratch, but can be awkward if we're
 trying to add extra tests to some existing derivation: not all derivations
 follow the `testPhase` convention, and appending to bash scripts isn't a
 particularly simple or composable approach in any case (what if additions have